raquo/scala-dom-types/README.md

 Of course, your API doesn't need to look anything like this, that's just an example. _Scala DOM Types_ doesn't actually provide the **`Tag.apply`** and **`:=`** methods that you'd need to make this example work.

-If you do in fact want similar syntax, you could extend `Tag`, `HtmlAttr`, `Prop`, etc., or provide your own alternatives to those (_Scala DOM Types_ does not require you to use its own traits).
+If you do in fact want similar syntax, you should create simple `Tag`, `HtmlAttr`, `Prop`, etc. classes similar to what's found in the test fixtures of this project.
+Up to v0.15.0, _Scala DOM Types_ provided its own canonical implementations of these types, but they were not needed as so were removed.

-You can also extend the API of those classes with implicit conversions / implicit classes instead of subclassing.
-Or you might even use [Scala DOM Builder](https://github.com/raquo/scala-dom-builder) if that's what you need, or some of its individual classes (it's also very extensible and reusable).

 ---